Icesito68/Port-Windows-11-Poco-X3-pro/guide/English/2-install-en.md

 ## Install

-> replace `<path/to/Install.wim>` with the actual install.wim path,
+> Replace `<path/to/Install.wim>` with the actual install.wim path,

 > `install.wim` is located in sources folder inside your iso
-> you can get it either by mounting or extracting it
+> You can get it either by mounting or extracting it

 ```cmd
 dism /apply-image /ImageFile:<path/to/install.wim> /index:1 /ApplyDir:X:\
 ```

 # Check what type of panel you have

 > In TWRP go to Advanced, Terminal